AlgoQ/backtra/README.md

 # Backtra

-Backtra is a advanced futures backtesting framework where we loop through kline (ohlcv) data on a specific way to acheive more realistic results.
+Backtra is an advanced futures backtesting framework where we loop through kline (ohlcv) data on a specific way to acheive more realistic results.

 This is a futures backtesting framework but it can also be used for spot backtesting.